jhc36-duke-edu/developmentdukepressedu/development.dukeupress.edu-20180611T153649-home.md

 Issue:

-The dropdown menus are missing aria attribtues.
+The dropdown menus are missing aria attributes.
 Keyboard only users can not use the website.

 ![menus](assets/menus.png)